 Up to 25% of the budget can go towards organisational overheads.

 We believe artists should be paid fairly and this should be reflected in the budget in relation to any artist costs.

-Applications will be judged across the following three areas (these areas are also clearly marked in the application form):
+Applications were be judged across the following three areas:

 Activity and innovation - 40%

 - Evidence of developed discussions and activity outline

 - Evidence of a sound partnership

 - Demonstrate that they are making a positive contribution to the social and economic development to the ODA country involved in the application